 School District · Colorado

-Aurora Public Schools Snow Day Calculator
+Will Aurora Public Schools Have a Snow Day?

 Will Aurora Public Schools close tomorrow?
 Live snow-day probability for Aurora, Colorado — updated every 30 minutes with the latest forecast.

-It's 66°F — no snow day expected.
+It's 61°F — no snow day expected.

 Aurora Public Schools operates within Aurora's municipal boundaries, which gives it a more geographically concentrated student population than a county-wide district.
 That tighter footprint means weather conditions across district schools are usually consistent, simplifying the closure call.
 The Superintendent's office reviews overnight weather data, transportation department road assessments, and (for severe events) coordinates with the city's emergency operations center.